Cephrius/Husky_Threads/README.md

 # Husky Threads

 Husky Threads is a social platform where users can engage in community discussions by creating threads, replying to others, and sharing their thoughts.
-With a focus on real-time interaction, ThreadsApp provides a vibrant environment for dynamic discussions.
+With a focus on real-time interaction, Husky Threads provides a vibrant environment for dynamic discussions.

 ## Features